xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/build-an-xmtp-hello-world-app.md

     This command adds the `@xmtp/xmtp-js` dependency to your `package.json`.

-2. In the existing `my-app`/`src`/`contexts` folder, create a file named `XmtpContext.js`.
+2. In the existing `my-app/src/contexts` directory, create a file named `XmtpContext.js`.
 This code provides the XMTP functionality your "hello world" app needs to create the XMTP messaging API client and use it to communicate with the XMTP network to send and retrieve messages.
 Copy this code and paste it into the file:<!--diff: https://github.com/vehidtr/xmtp-chat-tutorial/commit/35c8cded3d20816cd06248f2d05c62d79a82c2f3--> <!--Removed lines 59 and 68 here `if (convo.peerAddress !== walletAddress) {` and `}` instead of including a wonky step later to remove it.
-It just shouldn't be in this app to begin w/ b/c this app is all about an address sending a message to itself-->
+It just shouldn't be in this app to begin w/ b/c this app is all about an address sending a message to itself--><!--removed extra blank line before `        listConversations();` - it was breaking the code block formatting-->

     ```js showLineNumbers
     import React, { useState, createContext, useEffect, useContext } from "react";